-\textbf{Adapter-based personalization methods are generally effective on \chexpert.} In \cref{tab:performance}, we observe that adapter-based personalization including \fedalt, \fedsim, \name are especially effective on the X-ray data \chexpert.
-This conclusion holds under different FL data heterogeneity degrees ($\operatorname{Dir}(0.3)$ and $\operatorname{Dir}(1)$) in \cref{tab:chexpert-dir1} (\cref{app:ep-more-results}).
-It indicates that when adapting to FL domains that have a large domain gap for ImageNet pre-trained models, e.g., medical domains, adapter personalization may be preferable to input/output/batch norm personalization.
+\textbf{Adapter-based personalization methods are generally effective on \chexpert.} \cref{tab:performance} shows that adapter-based personalization, including \fedalt, \fedsim, \name, are especially effective on the X-ray data \chexpert.
+This conclusion holds under different degrees of data heterogeneity $\operatorname{Dir}(0.3)$ and $\operatorname{Dir}(1)$ in \cref{tab:chexpert-dir1}.
+It indicates that when adapting to FL domains that have a large domain gap for ImageNet pre-trained models, e.g., medical domains, adapter personalization may be preferable to input/output/batch-norm pFL.